TCarmine/gitflow/README.md

+## Attribution

+This fork is based on [vscode-git-graph](https://github.com/mhutchie/vscode-git-graph) — a project originally created and maintained by [mhutchie](https://github.com/mhutchie).

+All original code remains under the MIT License.
+All new contributions are licensed under the Sustainable Use License.

+**Note**: The commit history includes contributions from the original project.
+This is intentional — we respect and credit the original authors.

 # Git Graph extension for Visual Studio Code

 View a Git Graph of your repository, and easily perform Git actions from the graph.
 Configurable to look the way you want!